Create your first JavaScript-based simulation

 this example, the baseUrl

-property is hardcoded as the Gatling computer database test site, and the acceptHeader
+property is hardcoded as the Gatling e-commerce test site, and the acceptHeader

 .
 Add the HTTP protocol: